 These former Tibetan palace guards are independent, protective puppies who are loyal to their families and tend not to like strangers.
 They aren’t always easy to train, but they do respond well to strong authority figures.
 One great thing about these dogs, though, is that they don’t actually shed.

 The tiny Pom has a big personality and loves to be at the center of anything that’s going on.
 Curious and easy to spoil, these dogs love their owners and always want to try something new.
 They tend to overheat easily and require a lot of maintenance, but that’s not a bad trade-off for a dog that can give you this much love.

 The Shih-Tzu is perhaps best described as a joker.
 Once royal companion dogs, these dogs still have an attitude that allows them to cheer up their owners and to adapt with ease to whatever’s going on in their homes.
-Though they can sometimes be very relaxed, these dogs love to go out and play.
+Though they can sometimes be very relaxed, these dogs love to go out and play – though unfortunately they are generally a bit too small for a wireless dog fence.
 Often great around kids, they are also dogs who love to be adopted in pairs because of the potential for extra playtime.